 Dr. Alastair Reed, opening remarks

-Senior Fellow and Executive Director of the RESOLVE Network
+Senior Expert and Executive Director of the RESOLVE Network

 Dr. Mary Beth Altier